 If you’re coming to a big event at the O2, and you want the least grief, you can book a place in Car Park 1 online before the event here.
 Very nice, but also very expensive at

 If you get the message “Sorry This Car Park Is Full” when trying to book online for Car Park 1, it just means that the spaces they’ve allocated for pre-booking have been used up.
-Apparently there are still spaces available on the day, but I’ve read that these cost an eye-watering £30.
-Let me know in the comments below if you can confirm that.
+Apparently there are still spaces available on the day, but these cost even more than the above.

-Note: if your event is at the ‘Indigo’, commenters below say that Car Park 1 is just £14 (yes, it’s the same car park).
+Note: if your event is at the ‘Indigo’, commenters below say that Car Park 1 is much cheaper (yes, it’s the same car park).
 Go figure.

 However, Car Park 1 is the most expensive car park, so if you can’t book that in advance, or don’t want to do so, obviously you should try the cheaper non-bookable car parks first when you get there.
 But you might want to forget pre-booking and just try them anyway – it depends on how much the saving means to you.
 Because it can be a big saving.

 Let’s look at Car Park 2.
 This is the pay-and-display car park designed for people visiting the cinema and restaurants, with the hourly rates at the bottom of this page.
 Parking for 2 to 4 hours (probably enough for a gig) is just £9, a heck of a lot less than Car Park 1.
 As I mentioned above, I’ve no idea how they tell you’re going to a gig, rather than a restaurant …and of course many people do both anyway.
 So I can’t see why gig-goers can’t use this car park.
 Commenters below may have an opinion on this.